pukalo19/Bellabeat-Case-Study-Google-Capstone-R/README.md

  ggplot(data = merged_data, mapping = aes(x= Calories, y= TotalMinutesAsleep )) + geom_point() + labs(title = "Calories Burned vs Time Asleep")
 ```
 ![Cals_vs_sleep](https://github.com/pukalo19/bellabeat_case_study_Google_Capstone_R/assets/131198211/00900360-9269-4635-83d0-6f584056c594)
-I had a feeling that there would be a correlation between the amount of calories burned and how much sleep each participant got.
-Given the data in the chart there does not appear to be a correlation.
+I hypothesized there would be a correlation between the amount of calories burned and how much sleep each participant got.
+The chart does not support my hypothesis.
 Lets run a correlation test as well.
 ```
 cor(merged_data$Calories,merged_data$TotalSleepRecords)
 [1] -0.05105987
 ```
-That confirms that there is no significant correlation between the two.
+That confirms that my hypothesis is incorrect and there is no signifiacnt correlation.

 Next, I will check and see if there is a correlation between sedentary time and sleep duration.
 ```